 We have tested the Marcellus across much of our acreage, which provides us with detailed knowledge about the geology underlying our operating areas, thereby giving us a unique advantage in the basin.

 What changed the Marcellus from a nonproductive source rock to a major natural gas producer?
 The answer is combining horizontal drilling techniques with hydraulic fracturing to stimulate the formation.
 The shale has low permeability—the very small spaces between grains don’t let natural gas, water or liquid hydrocarbons flow easily—so hydraulic fracturing enables us to create fractures in the shale to increase the flow of natural gas.
-These fractures are created when a mixture of water, sand and a minimal amount of chemical compounds are injected at high pressure into the formation.
+These fractures are created and propped open when a mixture of water, sand and a minimal amount of chemical compounds are injected at high pressure into the formation.
 Once the fractures are created, the natural gas can be extracted.
 Since 2007, Seneca Resources has collectively drilled and completed more than 400 horizontal Marcellus wells.

 The Marcellus Shale is represented in the below outcrop map.